Wildboar-Software/isode/doc/isode-gen.8.md

           % support/bootsvc cheetah > run.sh

-     Note that the first line of this script is  used  to  define the  network address where _i_a_e_d listens for incoming connec- tions.
+     Note that the first line of this script is  used  to  define the  network address where iaed listens for incoming connec- tions.
 By default, only the address for the  Internet  com- munity  (RFC1006)  is  set.
 If the end-system is configured